saravenpi/purse/README.md

 *   **📝 Manage Transactions**: Add, list, edit, or delete individual transactions (both income and expenses).
 *   **💰 Manage Balance**: View your current balance, set a new balance, or update it with income/expenses.
 *   **📂 Manage Categories**: Add, edit, or delete transaction categories.
-*   **📊 View Graphs**: Visualize your financial data with interactive charts and summaries.
+*   **📊 Reports & Analytics**: Visualize your financial data with interactive charts, summaries, and export financial reports.

 ### Development